justinchwoo/blkjckbot/index.md

 I think looking back on what I've worked so far I learned I should code just beyond my means and not FAR beyond it, and try to understand what I'm trying to do (simulate/create) before writing it out in code.
 I have a coding course starting today, giving me less time to code my own projects, but I am working on a new project and am going to try to display it better on github.
 The new project is a RNG event battle royale for discord, with no user controls.
 Merely a text-based adventure with a few twists in between.
 I will document it further on /HGbot, see you there!
 Or in another case, see you back here when I decide to continue!

+Notes:
+Added class_rewrite(UNFINISHED) with the new code featuring the use of classes instead of just variables and functions.